Arbalest007/SMTP-Server/README.md

 <img src="https://github.com/Arbalest007/SMTP-Server/assets/47013008/1ee21e86-333e-490b-807c-90f4f216ab56" width="500" height="400">

 ## client_ssl.py
-This Python file fulfills "Part B" of the project requirements and sends an email to the Gmail server by wrapping the socket in SSL security.
+This file fulfills "Part B" of the project requirements and sends an email to the Gmail server by wrapping the socket in SSL security.

 To run this program, you will need to edit the client_ssl.py file.